Cray-HPE/docs-csm/glossary.md

 ## Pre-Install Toolkit (PIT)

-The Pre-Install Toolkit (PIT) provides a framework for bare-metal discovery, recovery, and for starting a [CSM](#cray-system-management-csm) installation.
+The Pre-Install Toolkit (PIT), also known as the *Cray Pre-Install Toolkit"*, provides a framework installing [Cray Systems Management](#cray-system-management-csm).
-The PIT can be used on any node in the system for recovery, for installations and bare-metal discovery it is commonly used from a node that has a site-link (such as a Kubernetes master).
+The PIT can be used on any node in the system for recovery and bare-metal discovery, the PIT includes tooling for recovering any [non-compute nodes](#non-compute-node-ncn), and can remotely recover other [NCNs](#non-compute-node-ncn).

-Typically, the first Kubernetes master (`ncn-m001`) is chosen for running the PIT during a [CSM](#cray-system-management-csm) installation.
+Regarding [CSM](#cray-system-management-csm) installations, typically the first Kubernetes master (`ncn-m001`) is chosen for running the PIT during a [CSM](#cray-system-management-csm) installation.
 After [CSM](#cray-system-management-csm) is installed, the node running the PIT will be rebooted and deployed via [CSM](#cray-system-management-csm) services before finally joining the running Kubernetes cluster.

 The PIT is delivered as a [LiveCD](#livecd), a disk image that can be used to remotely boot a node (e.g. a [RemoteISO](#remoteiso)) or by a USB stick.